Welcome to Bradford

 - Look out for an email to activate your IT account

-- Complete your pre-enrolment on e:Vision and upload a photo for your student card
+- Complete your pre-enrolment on e:Vision, upload your ID and a photo for your student card

 - If you pay your own tuition fees, find out how